VictorAvelar/mollie-api-go/docs/README.md

 }
 ```

-OrderListRefund for containing the response of list orders
+OrderListRefund for containing the response of list orders.

 #### type OrderListRefundOptions